Wondering how to invest in cobalt? Our brief guide covers supply, demand and different investing options for this

 How to invest in cobalt: Supply and demand

 Cobalt is mainly produced as a by-product of copper and nickel, and as mentioned the DRC supplies the bulk of the world’s cobalt.
 Most cobalt in the DRC comes from an area known as the Copperbelt.
 It holds one-third of global cobalt reserves and accounts for 40 to 50 percent of cobalt output in the DRC.

 As noted above, cobalt from the DRC is facing increasing scrutiny.
 While cobalt is not officially a conflict mineral, some human rights groups are pushing for it to receive that designation.
 Many DRC cobalt operations and mines are dangerous and poorly managed, and these groups believe that cobalt end users should be sourcing the metal elsewhere.

 Cobalt demand is also important to look at.
 It’s tough to say exactly how much demand for the metal will increase in the coming years, but many experts agree that growth will be substantial.
 As noted, the lithium-ion battery market will be a huge driver of that demand, as battery production increases due to the expected surge in electric cars.
-Lithium-ion batteries are used in electric vehicles, as well as other electronics.
+Lithium-ion batteries are not only used in electric cars, but also other electronics.

 How to invest in cobalt: Futures and stocks

 Cobalt futures can be found on the London Metal Exchange under the ticker CO.
 These futures began trading in early 2010 and are quoted in US dollars per tonne.
 Contracts range over a span of 15 months, allowing investors to make bets on the metal over varying time periods.

 He added, “I think the key for smaller companies is to be targeting value-added products further downstream than simply a concentrate, such as cobalt sulfate, targeting the battery supply chain.”

 Our overview of TSXV-listed cobalt companies that have seen year-to-date gains includes a number of larger companies with exposure to cobalt, as well as some smaller companies looking to break into the space.
 It is a good place to start for those who are new to the industry.

 This is an updated version of an article originally published by the Investing News Network in 2010.